UCL/STIR/recon_test_pack/README.txt

 sh run_test_simulate_and_recon.sh my_install_dir/
 	(if you copied the executables to one directory, but it isn't in your path)

+Similarly, a test for motion corrected reconstruction of gated data is run as

+sh run_test_simulate_and_recon_with_motion.sh optional_install_path

 Testing ECAT7 utilities
 ..............................